vonglasow/atoum-documentation/source/en/how_to_write_test_cases/newTestedInstance.inc.rst

 As seen, it's slightly simpler but especially this has two advantages:

-* We are not manipulate the name of the tested class
+* We do not manipulate the name of the tested class
-* We are not manipulate the tested instance
+* We do not manipulate the tested instance

 Furthermore, we can easily validate that the instance is available with ``isTestedInstance``, as explained in the previous example.